-You will be greeted by our wonderful receptionist at your first appointment and welcomed to our office.
-If you have not already filled out the new patient forms that were sent to you beforehand via mail or email, we will help you fill out these forms in order for us to collect some basic medical and personal information.
+At your first appointment, you will be greeted by our wonderful administrative team at the front door.
+If you haven't already filled out the online new patient form sent to you beforehand via email, they will ask you to fill out a paper copy in order for us to collect some basic personal and medical information.

-After you have completed the new patient form, one of our great assistants will come and introduce themselves and bring you into our consultation room to take a series of photographs of your mouth and teeth.
-These pictures will be used by our orthodontists when they explain what needs to be accomplished in order for you to get that ideal set of teeth.
+Once the form is completed, our new patient coordinator will come and introduce herself and bring you into our consultation room to take a series of photographs of you and your teeth.
+These pictures will allow the doctor to better explain what needs to be done to get you that perfect set of teeth.

-One of our orthodontists will then come in to thoroughly examine your gums, jaws, teeth, and bite.
-This initial examination will take approximately 10-15 minutes.
+Dr. Pollard, Dr. Diaz, Dr. Perrin or Dr. Paxon will then come in to say hello, and then thoroughly examine your teeth, gums, jaws, and bite.
+This examination usually takes approximately 5-10 minutes.

-The big day has finally come!
-One of the assistants will begin your treatment by cleaning all of your teeth to fully prepare them for brackets.
-She will be placing a cheek retractor in your mouth, which will keep your cheeks and lips out of the way to make sure your teeth to stay dry during the bonding procedure.
+This is the big day!
+One of our highly skilled Certified Orthodontic Assistants will begin by polishing your teeth and get them ready for brackets.
+She will then place a cheek retractor that keeps your lips and cheeks out of the way (just like the game 'Speak Out!') and makes sure your teeth stay dry during the bonding procedure.

-Typically, these appointments will be scheduled every 4-8 weeks, depending upon the stage of your treatments is.
-This treatment may involve a change of your wires, brackets, and or elastics.
-There may be an opportunity for you to brush and floss without your wires in the way.
-Make sure you are not relying on this opportunity as your only thorough cleaning because gum disease and cavities can occur quite rapidly if you’re not keeping up with your oral hygiene.
+These appointments are usually every 6-8 weeks and, depending on the stage of treatment you are in, can involve a change to your wires, elastics, and/or brackets.
+There is usually a chance to brush and floss without your wires in as well, but make sure you are not relying on this as your only thorough cleaning!
+Cavities and gum disease can occur very fast if oral hygiene is not ideal.